-In Table 4.10 comparisons were made between cyclic energy dissipation for model and prototype columns on a cycle-by-cycle basis.
+In table 4.10 comparisons were made between cyclic energy dissipation for model and prototype columns on a cycle-by-cycle basis.
 An alternative comparison may be made between the total energy (summation of cycle energies) dissipated by model and prototype columns up to their respective failure points.
-Failure was determined when the maximum moment decreased to less than

-80% of the peak moment at $2\Delta y$ , first cycle.
-Column (a) in Table 4.11 represents unmodified test data, with no corrections made for differences in concrete strength between specimens, nor accounting for friction losses and test machine interaction in the prototype tests.
-Columns (b) and (c) in Table 4.11 successively add these corrections.
-The final values [column (c)] indicate reasonable correlation between the total energy dissipation capacity of the ready-mix model columns and their prototype companions. experimental scale factor for total energy for the ready-mix shear model column is shown to exceed the practical true model scale factor by 8% (unconservative) while that the ready-mix flexure model column leads to a 4% lower (conservative) value.
-Both of these values are encouraging, given the variance generally associated with testing of reinforced concrete structures, and indicate that total energy absorption capacity can likely be predicted through the use of appropriate model tests.
-No comparisons are made in Table 4.11 between microconcrete model columns and their respective prototypes due to the inability of these models to reproduce the cyclic load-deformation behavior of the prototypes.
+Failure was determined when the maximum moment decreased to less than 80% of the peak moment at $2\Delta y$, first cycle.
+Column (a) in table 4.11 represents unmodified test data, with no corrections made for differences in concrete strength between specimens, nor accounting for friction losses and test machine interaction in the prototype tests.
+Columns (b) and (c) in table 4.11 successively add these corrections.
+The final values [column (c)] indicate reasonable correlation between the total energy dissipation capacity of the ready-mix model columns and their prototype companions.
+The experimental scale factor for total energy for the ready-mix shear model column is shown to exceed the practical true model scale factor by 8% (unconservative) while that for the ready-mix flexure model column leads to a 4% lower (conservative) value.
+Both of these values are encouraging, given the variance generally associated with testing of reinforced concrete structures, and indicate that total energy absorption capacity likely can be predicted through the use of appropriate model tests.
+No comparisons are made in table 4.11 between microconcrete model columns and their respective prototypes due to the inability of these models to reproduce the cyclic loaddeformation behavior of the prototypes.

-Table 4.12 summarizes two other important specimen parameters relating model to The experimental scale factor for yield deflection, prototype performance. $s{1d}$ , has been determined using equation (4.7) and is shown in column (a).
-Column (b) modifies sld to account for losses due friction and test machine interaction for the prototype columns.
-The ratio of $s_1/s{1d}$ is a measure of the effectiveness with which the model data can be used to predict prototype yield displacements.
+Table 4.12 summarizes two other important specimen parameters relating model to prototype performance.
+The experimental scale factor for yield deflection, sid, has been determined using equation (4.7) and is shown in column (a).
+Column (b) modifies sid to account for losses due friction and test machine interaction for the prototype columns.
+The ratio of s_1/s_1d' is a measure of the effectiveness with which the model data can be used to predict prototype yield displacements.
 Values of this ratio greater than 1.0 indicate conservatism (displacements predicted by model tests would be greater than actually achieved in the prototype), whereas values less than 1.0 are unconservative (prototype displacements would be greater than predicted on the basis of model tests).
-Both of the above statements assume that model results would be extrapolated to prototype using the practical true length scale factor, s1, and stress scale Use of microconcrete model columns would therefore lead to overestimation of prototype yield deflection -- by an average of 60%. ready-mix shear model specimen was shown to underpredict prototype yield displacement by 11%, while the ready-mix flexure model over-predicts yield displacement by 4%.
+Both of the above statements assume that model results would be extrapolated to prototype using the practical true length scale factor, s1, and stress scale Use of microconcrete model columns would therefore lead to factor s{σ} . overestimation of prototype yield deflection by an average of 60%.
+Prototype yield displacement predicted by scaling the results from the ready-mix shear model specimen was shown to be 11% less than that observed during testing of the prototype specimen.
+Extrapolation of prototype yield displacement from results of the ready-mix flexure model led to a predicted yield displacement which was 4% less than that observed during the actual prototype test.